dipayan-code97/Zeptagon-Hyper-Scaler-Distributed-Actor-Engine/actor/README.md

 ## Engine

-The Hollywood engine is the core of the actor model.
+The Zeptagon Actor engine is the core of the actor model.
 It is responsible for spawning actors, sending messages to actors and stopping actors.
 The engine is also responsible for the lifecycle of the actors.

 ## Receiver / Actor